alphagov/statuspage-customisations/README.md

 ## Testing

+### Unit tests

-Tests for customisations are located in `tests` directory.
+Unit tests for customisations are located in `tests` directory.
 We use [WebdriverIO](https://webdriver.io/) as a test runner with Jasmine framework.

 To run the tests, if you don't already have the server already running, you can run